holidays/holidays/definitions/README.md

 ### Year ranges

 Certain holidays in various countries are only in effect during specific year ranges.
-For example, a new holiday might come into effect that is only valid after a speciic year (say, 2017).
+For example, a new holiday might come into effect that is only valid after a specific year (say, 2017).

 To address this we have the ability to specify these 'year ranges' in the definition.
 The gem will then only return a match on a date that adheres to these rules.